mozilla/games.mozilla.org/README.md

 To run the server on a different port, set the `MOZ_GAMES_HOST` and `MOZ_GAMES_PORT` environment variables.

-To tempoarily disable Service Worker caching (for ease of testing), run this from your browser console:
+To temporarily disable Service Worker caching (for ease of testing), run this from your browser console:

     localStorage.disable_sw = '1'